Kōichi Shiozawa: Biography

 At the time of the First Shanghai Incident of January 1932, Shiozawa was in command of a cruiser, four destroyers and two aircraft carriers anchored in the Yangtze River off the international city of Shanghai.
 They had come to protect Japanese citizens from attacks by Chinese mobs.
-In response, Nationalist forces moved into the Chinese suburb of Chapei and skirmished with patrolling Japanese marines.
-With his men giving way to the more numerous Chinese forces, Shiozawa ordered planes from his carriers to drop bombs over densely populated Chapei.
+In response, Nationalist forces moved into the Chinese suburb of Zhabei and skirmished with patrolling Japanese marines.
+With his men giving way to the more numerous Chinese forces, Shiozawa ordered planes from his carriers to drop bombs over densely populated Zhabei.
 The attack killed or injured thousands of civilians, and earned Japan the condemnation of the League of Nations.

 From December 1932, Shiozawa was commander of the Chinkai Guard District.
 Shiozawa was promoted to vice admiral on November 15, 1933.
 He was Director of Naval Air Command from 1934–1935, Commander-in-chief of the Maizuru Naval District from 1935–1936 and of the Sasebo Naval District from 1936-1937.
 When the IJN 5th Fleet was formed on February 1, 1938 Shiozawa became its first Commander.
 During his command he oversaw the Amoy Operation and the Canton Operation from October to December 1938.
 He was decorated with the Order of the Sacred Treasure (1st class) on August 13, 1938.
 From January 1939, he was Director of the Naval Shipbuilding Command.

 Shiozawa was promoted to full admiral on November 15, 1939.
 He commanded the Yokosuka Naval District from September 5, 1940 to September 10, 1941.

 In May 1943, following Admiral Isoroku Yamamoto's death in action, Shiozawa, a lifelong friend, presided over his state funeral.
 Shiozawa died a few months later, in November 1943 of an acute pancreas ailment.